verrazzano/docs/content/docs/quickstart.md

 ```

 Reminder: The `quickstart` directory is the one you created when you cloned
-the sample repostiory in the previous step.
+the Quick Start repository in the previous step.

 Kind will automatically update your `$HOME/.kube/config` file and set the correct
 context and cluster for you.